gicentre/elm-vegalite/docs/changeNotes.md

 - Font weight specification has been rationalised so that `FontWeight` type variants `Bold`, `Bolder`, `Lighter`, `Normal`, `W100`, `W200` etc. are no longer exposed and replaced with equivalent methods `fwBold`, `fwBolder`, `fwLighter`, `fwNormal` and `fwValue`.

+- `prClipAngle` now accepts a normal numeric value rather than a `Maybe`.
+To indicate antimeridian cutting supply a 0 rather than `Nothing`.

 - `leValues` now takes `DataValues` (allowing numbers, strings, dates and Booleans) rather than a more limited set of (now removed) `LegendValues`.
 To update older code, replace `leValues (leNums [1,2,3]) with leValues (nums [1,2,3])`.

 - `seToggle` for determining how repeated interaction selections should behave, now takes a more typesafe `TogglePredicate` rather than string.
 See the table below for their replacements: